 The Department of Political Science offers a number of awards each year in recognition of outstanding student performance in the areas of academic achievement and leadership.
-The Departmental Faculty nominates students meeting the criteria for these awards, each of which is described in detail below.
-Nominated students will be notified early in the spring semester and invited to complete a short award application viewable here.
+Students will be nominated by the Departmental Faculty or can nominate themselves.
+The students must meet the criteria for these awards, each of which is described in detail below.
+They must also complete a short award application viewable here.

 The Jack Marvin Weiner Memorial Prizes and Scholarship